JuzhengMiao/FM-OSD/README.md

 ### Introduction

-We provide the codes for FM-OSD on the Head Dataset.
+We provide the codes for FM-OSD on the Head Dataset here.
 ### Requirements
 Please see requirements.txt